 JUMP2Excel Training offers modular sessions in its activities.
-Our next modular training will take place on Tuesday 12th February.
-More details below.
+Our next modular training took place on Tuesday 12th February 2019.

 JUMP2Excel Modular Training

 Modelling photovoltaic energy production: presentation of the MotherPV method developed at CEA

 Modelling photovoltaic energy production is of uttermost importance when developing energy systems based on photovoltaics.
 The MotherPV method has been developed at CEA since 2006 in order to provide a very accurate method to predict the photovoltaic production in a given site for a given technology, for the sizing of energy systems, and for the very accurate (0.5 %) monitoring of the performance of photovoltaic systems, from small domestic systems to multimegawatts solar farms.
 This method shows that the knowledge of the solar resource becomes the key point for the sizing of systems including photovoltaic modules.